fredl99/Barnraiser-Dutch/README.md

 Today we know where that evolution led us and there's a tendency to move away from data-miners back to software under personal control.
 Funny enough this was exactly the intention of all projects at http://barnraiser.org/.
 We could say they were just a bit too far ahead of their time.

 Fortunately the latest versions of the projects are still available on their website.
 In order to preserve the code and hopefully help to adjust it to modern requirements I took the freedom to import them here.
+This is the latest version dutch_20080923.tar.gz found at http://barnraiser.org/dutch.

 I'm not an experienced programmer, so there's not so much activity to be expected from my side.
 Much more this repository should be considerd as a base-camp for real coders who are able and willing to spend some time on these projects.
 I don't mind if they fork and develop on their own or ask for write-access to this repo.
 Although in the first case I would appreciate pull requests in order to keep the things together.